Brooks98/Senior-Design-305/CurrentControlTest/readme.txt

         Derivative and Integral Error terms need to likely be re-evaluated

         Maybe make a memory object storing last N values and go by that?

+        So Kp is the proportional constant, Kd is the derivative constant, and Ki is the integral constant.
+I added a Kc term, which is the a overall gain multiplier, to scale the values if needed.

+        The operating frequency is 1/SAMPLE_PERIOD

+        Any outputs to the motor driver below THRESHOLD puts the motors in to free spin, or free stop mode.